phonedotcom/API-SDK-ruby/docs/QueuesApi.md

 # **get_account_queue**
 > QueueFull get_account_queue(account_id, queue_id)

-Show details of an individual queue
+Show details of an individual queue.

-This service shows the details of an individual queue.
-For more on the input fields, see Account Queues.
+Show details of an individual queue.
+See Account Queues for more info on the properties.

 ### Example
 ```ruby